codingfogey/fontawesome-bundle/README.md

 Configuration
 -------------

-The current version has not much to configure.
-Only the path to your Font Awesome installation directory can be set.
-If you decide to install Font Awesome via [Packagist](https://packagist.org/packages/fortawesome/font-awesome) even this can be omitted.
+You can configure the path to your Font Awesome installation directory.
+If you decide to install Font Awesome via [Packagist](https://packagist.org/packages/fortawesome/font-awesome) this can be omitted.

     codingfogey_font_awesome:
         assets_dir: %kernel.root_dir%/../path/to/font-awesome

+If you want to customize Font Awesome you have to put a `variables.less` file somewhere in your project.
+The Default is `%kernel.root_dir%/Resources/fontawesome/variables.less`.
+If you want to put it somewhere else you have to configure the path to the file.
+You can also set the output path and the template to use.
+The options can be omitted if you are consent with the defaults.

+    codingfogey_font_awesome:
+        customize:
+            variables_file:         %kernel.root_dir%/Resources/fontawesome/variables.less
+            font_awesome_output:    %kernel.root_dir%/Resources/less/fontawesome.less
+            font_awesome_template:  CodingfogeyFontAwesomeBundle:FontAwesome:fontawesome.less.twig

 Usage
 -----

-Currently the bundle provides one command to install the font files to the `web/fonts` directory:
+Currently the bundle provides two commands.
+One to install the font files to the `web/fonts` directory:

     app/console codingfogey:fontawesome:install